miker704/Strife/patches.md

     - Fixed an issue on creating a dmserver where searching up a friend is case sensitive.
       - Fixed by making both the username and search text be compared to each other both in lowercase form.

+    - Fixed an issue on selecting dmserver members for a call where searching up a member is case sensitive.
+      - Fixed by making both the username and search text be compared to each other both in lowercase form.

 #### User Security